TomasHubelbauer/next-13-ssg/.github/readme.md

 ![](rcc-use-error.png)

+I have filed this issue for this: https://github.com/vercel/next.js/issues/42761

 ## Attempting to use RCC with `useEffect` with SSG

 Since I was not able to use RSC or the new `use` hook, I figured I'd rever to